The heart of Baylor School is the academic program, which aims to provide every student with:

 AP European History

 AP European History is a year-long course focused on the politics, society, and culture of Europe from the Renaissance to the present.
 Primary and secondary sources are used to illustrate the changes experienced by European civilization over the course of 500 years.
 Students will learn about prominent individuals, movements in art and literature, as well as the main political events and ideologies of these centuries.
 This course emphasizes the development of critical thinking skills, reading comprehension and analysis, as well as expository writing.
-In preparing to take the required AP European History exam at the end of the school year, students write essays in various styles and complete assessments designed to facilitate success.
+In preparing to take the required AP European History Exam in May, students write essays in various styles and complete assessments designed to facilitate success.
 Enrollment in this college-level course is open to seniors and requires departmental approval.

 AP Human Geography